 This project came upon me unexpectedly.
-Sasha Mihalova (https://www.youtube.com/@SashaWeddings) and I had studied photography together many years ago, and ran into each other again by chance at a wedding that I was conducting and she was photographing.
+Sasha Mihalova https://sashaweddings.co.uk/ and I had studied photography together many years ago, and ran into each other again by chance at a wedding, which I was conducting and she was photographing.
 Sasha had done a lot of research on shark behaviour and how to interact with them as safely as possible.
 I knew nothing at all about sharks, save for the usual hyperbolic headlines.
 While I was concerned about its dangers, for Sasha and for the sharks, her dedication to the Tiger shark project was infectious and before I knew it I was hot on her heels to Grand Bahama.

 Sharks have been swimming in our oceans for more than 400 million years; that’s over 100 million years before the dinosaurs.
 They are older than trees.
-Sharks are not like other fish, they are slow to grow, late to mature, live longer and reproduce fewer pups.
+Sharks are not like other fish; they are slow to grow, late to mature, live longer and reproduce fewer pups.
 These majestic animals are not inherently dangerous beasts that habitually attack humans; they are vulnerable wild animals who need our action now more than ever.

 The biggest THANK YOU!